Log off or lock the screen even if you are leaving only for a few minutes

 Recognise that social networking sites are not secure and can be a way for an abuser to find out information about you

 consider deleting all online accounts and create new anonymous ones - ebay, paypal, etc

 Perhaps also consider:

 Deactivating your accounts (you can always reactivate them later when it is safe to do so)

 Creating new accounts in a false name with a generic photo and only tell your closest friends

 Explain to your friends and family that you are at risk and ask them to set their privacy settings to 'friends only'.
 Ask them not to accept friend requests from people they don't know.
 Request that they do not post information or photos about you or your children online and that they never give out your phone number, address, email or other social media addresses.

-We acknowledge the Aboriginal and Torres Strait Islander People as the First People of Australia and pay our respects to their elders past and present with whom we have the privilege to share this great country.
+impact acknowledges the Aboriginal and Torres Strait Islander People as the First People of Australia.
+We recognise their continuing connection to land, waters and community.
+We pay our respects to the Aboriginal and Islander peoples, their cultures and to their elders both past and present.

 The ACNC Tick of Charity Registration (the Registered Charity Tick) aims to gives reassurance to the public that the charity is transparent and accountable by highlighting its presence on the ACNC Charity Register.

 impact is proud to be one of the charities to have received the ACNC's Registered Charity Tick.